python/mypy/docs/source/runtime_troubles.rst

 Starting with Python 3.10 (:pep:`604`), you can spell union types as ``x: int |
 str``, instead of ``x: typing.Union[int, str]``.

-There is limited support for using this syntax in Python 3.7 and later as well.
-If you use ``from __future__ import annotations``, mypy will understand this syntax in annotations, string literal types, type comments and stub files.
+There is limited support for using this syntax in Python 3.7 and later as well: if you use ``from __future__ import annotations``, mypy will understand this syntax in annotations, string literal types, type comments and stub files.
 However, since this will not be supported by the Python interpreter at runtime (if evaluated, ``int | str`` will raise ``TypeError: unsupported operand type(s)